VidgarVii/AdsBoard/README.md

 # AdsBoard
-Micro-service AdsBoard
+Microservice AdsBoard

-Training application for a course on micro service architecture.
+Training application for a course on microservice architecture.

 Sinatra-based API service for create/get Ads